 You will also be subject to restrictions on where and how you can transfer benefits.

-If you were an active member of the L G P S on or after 6 April 2016 then fixed protection would have been lost.
+If you were an active member of the L G P S on or after 6 April 2016 then you would have lost fixed protection.

-If you lose fixed protection you must notify H M R C within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
-Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.
+If you lose fixed protection, you must notify H M R C within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
+Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply HMRC with the required notification.

 To have fixed protection, you must have applied to H M R C in their prescribed form on or before 5 April 2012.